Leslie Caron is a living legend.

 “Another very young dancer…very promising, with a pretty face and slim figure, joined the company for the 1947 Paris season…[Eventually] She chose another road and did quite well.
 We called her “Bichette” (Little Doe), but her name was Brigitte Bardot.”

-Young Leslie Caron and Brigitte Bardot danced together in the same ballet company.
+Young Leslie Caron and Brigitte Bardot danced together in the same ballet company, before either began making films.

 An Unconventional Cinderella

-Her “Ella” is spunky, scrappy, and sports the pixie cut that Leslie came to be associated with.
+Her “Ella” is spunky, scrappy, and sports the pixie cut that became a quintessential component of Leslie’s iconic look.

 “One amusing note on my creation of the character of Cinderella: I was, like everyone else in Hollywood, under the influence of Marlon Brando’s performance in On the Waterfront, which had just come out.
 His modern style of acting created such a revolution in Hollywood.
 Yes, I admit it, ridiculous as it may be, my inspiration for Cinderella was…Marlon Brando.”